Tuesday, August 6, 2019 | Saint Joseph's University, Mandeville Hall

 A light breakfast will be served.
 The first 150 registrants will receive their free notepad upon check-in.

-Conference Planning Chair, Katie Bean, Assistant Director of Student Outreach and Support at Saint Joseph's University will welcome the conference attendees, thank sponsors and review the agenda for the day.
+Conference Planning Chair, Katie Bean, Director of Prevention and Advocacy at Ursinus College, will welcome the conference attendees, thank sponsors and review the agenda for the day.
 She will also introduce Dr. McDonald.

 Dr. Angela Rowe McDonald is the new Dean of the School of Health Studies and Education at Saint Joseph's University.
 Given her many previous roles, including a family counselor in private practice for many years, she deeply understands the importance of our work.
 She will welcome all attendees and invite us to reflect and think critically about how to best support students with substance use and co-occurring disorders.